-Consideration of 2017 Advisory Say-On-Pay Vote; Frequency of Say-On-Pay Vote
+Consideration of 2019 Advisory Say-On-Pay Vote; Frequency of Say-On-Pay Vote

-On June 7, 2017, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote.
-Our stockholders approved the compensation of our named executive officers, with over 98% of stockholder votes that were cast being in favor of our 2017 say-on-pay resolution.
-Noting the overwhelmingly favorable result of this vote, for fiscal year 2017, the compensation committee retained our general approach to our executive compensation program.
+We hold an annual advisory stockholder vote to approve our named executive officer compensation and will continue to do so until we receive the results of our next say-on-pay frequency vote, which is scheduled to be held in 2023.
+On June 5, 2019, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote.
+Our stockholders approved the compensation of our named executive officers, with over 98% of the stockholder votes that were cast being in favor of our 2019 say-on-pay resolution.
+Noting the overwhelmingly favorable result of this vote, for 2019, the compensation committee retained our general approach to our executive compensation program.